We can all agree that the COVID-19 crisis made us understand the importance of relationships, care, understanding, and empathy.

 Let’s start the new year by segmenting your guest & member lists based on their behavior, purchase history, or other customer interactions so you can send hyper-focused marketing messages.

 To impress your golf club members and guests, go beyond basic customization and segmentation!
-Companies like Troon with loyalty programs (see Troon Card) have a good chance to increase customer engagement than those without such programs.
+Companies like Troon with loyalty programs (see Troon Card) have a better chance of increasing customer engagement than those without such programs.